Should I take a DNA ancestry test?

 And what these companies will do is like basically find

+who you're closely related to in their databases.
 And then from there, they kind of make guesses of like, you know, your DNA looks like

-people who are from Italy, but you also have DNA that looks like people from
+people who are from Italy, but but you also have DNA that looks like people from Germany.
+It's basically connecting you to stories that people are telling about themselves.

 So in these databases, people have their stories of, oh, we come from this little town.

-And basically by these databases, by these companies, like saying that you're somewhat related to that person, it's just, it's just like letting you in on that story.
+And basically by these databases, by these companies like saying that you're somewhat related to that person, it's just, it's just like letting you in on that story.

 And I know for some people whose histories have been erased or whose histories are hard to find, this can be really meaningful information.

-But I do want to caution you here because these companies, they really give you a false sense of accuracy.
+But I do want to caution caution you here because these companies, they really give you a false sense of accuracy.

 So when they say you're 4% Italian or 30% Nigerian, like they're just kind of making a guess about how closely the SNPs in your DNA resemble others in their database.